zhenxiay/agno_os_basketball_ai/README.md

 ## Overview

 This project combines artificial intelligence with basketball analytics to create an **interactive Agentic AI App** that can analyze games, predict outcomes, and provide detailed insights about players and teams.

-Built on the AgentOS framework, it leverages machine learning models and a comprehensive knowledge base to deliver accurate and actionable basketball intelligence.
+Built on the **Agno framework**, it leverages the power of Large Language Model and specific toolkit for basketball statistic to deliver insightful and actionable basketball intelligence.

 ## Demo